thoughtbot/testing-rails/book/types_of_tests/feature_specs/submitting_an_invalid_link.md

 All links should have a title and URL, so we should prevent users from submitting invalid links.
 Since this is part of the "User submits a link" feature, we can add it to the same feature block under a different scenario.
-A basic integration test might look like this:
+A basic feature spec might look like this:

 ` spec/features/user_submits_a_link_spec.rb@5ed398161:17,28